jarilone/jarilone/README.md

 - 👋 Hi, I’m @jarilone
-- 👀 I’m interested in data science
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently learning Figma, HTML, CSS and Javascript
-- 💞️ I’m looking to collaborate on a data science project
+- 💞️ I’m looking to collaborate on any project involving frontend
 - 📫 How to reach me - email- ritdajari@gmail.com

 <!---